Swarup-Ranjan-Mondal/contests-tracker/README.md

 ## 📌 **YouTube Playlist Fetcher** (`yt-playlist-fetcher/`)

-The **YouTube Playlist Fetcher** is responsible for **fetching video solutions** from curated YouTube playlists.
+The **YouTube Playlist Fetcher** is a microservice that is responsible for **fetching video solutions** from curated YouTube playlists.
 It intelligently matches these videos with their respective **past contests** using efficient algorithms.
 This feature helps users find reliable video solutions quickly.

 > Platforms Supported for Video Matching:
 > ✅ **Codeforces**